JFletcher94/tweet-doist/README.md

 * Click 'Ok'

 ###Rule Formatting:
-* threshold must be a number greater than 0, no more than 100
+* Threshold must be a number greater than 0, no more than 100